steveshogren/hugo-blog/content/page/training.md

 ### Myth: I Need to Pick the Right Language Now!

 The first language you learn should not be your last!
-Ideally, you should learn two or three languages before getting your first job.
-Something about switching languages is very effective for training developers.
+Ideally, you will learn the basics of two or three languages before getting your first job.
+Learning several different languages is very effective for training developers.
 Having a few under your belt gives you a breadth of understanding that helps you learn new concepts faster.

-## The Course:
+<h1 class="centereded">The Course</h1>

-### Step 1 - Basic Syntax
+### Step 1 - Basic Syntax And Git

-Several fantastic resources exist for getting the basics of programming language syntax.
+Several fantastic resources exist for learning the basics of programming language syntax.
 I recommend at least one of the following, preferably both:

 * [CodeAcademy Javascript module](https://www.codecademy.com/learn/javascript)